abvsng/LinkShort-w-analytics/temp-front/README.md

 # Link Shortener Frontend

-This is the frontend for a link shortener application with user authentication and analytics.
+This is the frontend for a link shortener application with user authentication.
 It allows users to shorten long URLs and track their usage.

 ## Features